exiang/open_hub_wiki/Production-Environment-Setup.md

 ### Setup AWS Elastic Search
 > Start with a small instance limit to 1 zone at 10GB is good enough
   * Domain name: Just insert any name like `esearch`
+  * Pick a custom one, allow public access
   * Note down the `Endpoint`

 ### Setup Neo4J